 Not to insult your intelligence or suggest alarmist behavior, but sometimes what appears to be a bathroom ceiling leak is really a big condensation problem.
-If you're finding droplets of water in more than one place and you don't have—or don't use—a bathroom vent fan (that noisy thing that alerts everyone to enter the bathroom with caution), you might have too much moisture that's simply collecting on the ceiling surface.
+If you're finding droplets of water in more than one place and you don't have—or don't use—a bathroom vent fan (that noisy thing that alerts everyone to enter the bathroom with caution), you might simply have too much moisture that's collecting on the ceiling surface.
 The water or water marks might even be somewhat discolored, and that's just due to the fact that no sane person regularly cleans their ceiling (so you're off the hook there).

-Prolonged condensation problems may result in peeling paint and/or mold growth, but they're less likely to penetrate upward into the ceiling material.
+Prolonged condensation problems may result in peeling paint and/or mold growth, but they're unlikely to penetrate upward into the ceiling material.
 If the drywall seems solid in the affected area and there's no circular or ring-like water mark on the ceiling around the center of the "leak," try wiping the ceiling to remove all traces of water.
 Then, open a window or run your vent fan during and after your showers for several days to see if the water comes back.
 No?
 You're in luck.
 It's probably just condensation.

 If your ceiling failed the condensation test, it's time to consider possible causes of a true leak.
 Since you probably don't live in a grotto, there's no chance the ceiling itself is leaking.
 What about plumbing pipes above the ceiling surface?
 These could be supply pipes, which could be leaking or possibly have their own serious condensation problems, or they could be drain pipes, in which case the water is not something you want to have dripping onto you (it's on its way to the sewer).

 You can test this by not using the shower/tub for a few days to see if the leak stops.
 A leaky toilet will drip water whether the fixture is used or not.
 A leaky sink drain will reveal itself on the floor below or inside the vanity cabinet.
 However, keep in mind that leaking water can travel along the top of the ceiling before it actually drips through to the bathroom below, so the source of any leak might not match up with the stains on your ceiling.

 Ruling out those potential causes, we arrive at something you've probably already thought of: a roof leak.
-The question is, Where exactly is the roof leaking?
-It's not likely to be directly above where it's showing up on your ceiling.
+The question is: Where exactly is the roof leaking?
+It isn't likely to be directly above where it's showing up on your ceiling.
 Look for water marks on the underside of the roof sheathing and/or rafters or truss members.
 Water getting through the roofing can travel downwards and sideways for significant distances before it drops to the attic floor (your bathroom ceiling) below.
-Any roof penetration, such as a plumbing vent, skylight or chimney, above the bathroom leak site is a potential suspect.
+Any roof penetration, such as a plumbing vent, skylight, or chimney, above the bathroom leak site is a potential suspect.

 Vent Fan Leakage

 If this is the case, should you still use the fan?
 Absolutely.
 In fact, you should use it more often and run it for longer periods to help dry out the duct each time.
 Run the fan during and for 20 to 30 minutes after each shower.
 Also, make sure the duct is insulated and that the flapper on the outdoor vent cap operates properly.
 If you have crummy slinky-style flexible plastic ducting, consider replacing it with smooth, rigid metal, which is better at ejecting the moist air and won't collect condensate like flexible duct can.

-Philip schmidt writes for Networx.com.
+Philip Schmidt writes for Networx.com.